 The two newspapers were indicted for violation of the state law.
 They challenged the statute, claiming that it acted as an unconstitutional prior restraint and obtained a writ of prohibition from the West Virginia Supreme Court of Appeals.
 The state countered that the statute was constitutional because the public interest in protecting the identity of juveniles outweighed the heavy presumption against prior restraints.

-Supreme Court finds West Virginia law punishing publication of juvenile's name was unconstitutional
+Court said law punishing publication of juvenile’s name violated First Amendment

 Chief Justice Warren E. Burger wrote that regardless of whether the West Virginia statute operated as a prior restraint or a post-publication sanction, it would be subject to the same strict scrutiny.